Mayankpratapsingh022/Conditional_Face_Synthesis_with_Embedding_Conditioned_Generative_Model/README.md

 - **Face Cropping (Task 1):**
   - Used a Rust/YOLO pipeline to scrape and crop face images from raw data.
-  - Resulted in a dataset of **12,000 cropped face images** (128x128), balancing dataset size and diversity as required by the assignment.
+  - Resulted in a dataset of **12,000 cropped face images** (128x128), balancing dataset size and diversity as required, Used the same for training.

 - **Conditional Generation (Task 2):**
   - Trained a conditional generative model to map 512-dim face embeddings to images.